rodbv/kwando/CONTRIBUTING.md

 - Ensure all tests pass
 - Follow the existing code style
 - Add a clear description of your changes
+- Use the pull request template if available

 ## Code Style